Ermegilius/reactOR/README.md

 ## Deployment

+My artistic choice of deployment is to use two different services for front-end and back-end.
+I wanted to learn using both of them.
+It also feels cleaner, when backend json-server "server" is hidden away from people's eyes.

 The front-end is deployed on Netlify and can be accessed at [https://hr-app-ermegilius.netlify.app/](https://hr-app-ermegilius.netlify.app/)

 The back-end is deployed on Render and can be accessed at [https://reactor-uinv.onrender.com/](https://reactor-uinv.onrender.com/)